-When there are major incidents or emergencies that affect a large number of people and that present an immediate threat to health or safety, NMSU will issue advisories, alerts, or warnings as appropriate and as long as doing so will not impede the public safety response or further endanger lives.
-An emergency alert is used when there is immediate danger, while a timely warning is used when there is an ongoing situation or crime trend that may pose a danger, but is not immediately dangerous.
+When there are major incidents or emergencies that affect a large number of people and that present an immediate threat to health or safety, NMSU/DACC will issue advisories, alerts, or warnings as appropriate and as long as doing so will not impede the public safety response or further endanger lives.
 Advisories that are not involving an immediate danger may be sent out via e-mail or news media, while those involving immediate danger are usually sent out using the NMSU Emergency Notification System (ENS).
 Participation in the ENS is mandatory for all students and employees at NMSU, with e-mail being the default notification.
 In order to receive text messages and phone calls, the student or employee must register the appropriate contact information at http://emergency.nmsu.edu.
 An emergency message will generally contain the following information: